urbien/vortexhealing/README.md

 - Present at the Singularity Conference.
 This could bring completely new group of people into VortexHealing.
 - Work with the astronauts who are preparing for a long stay at the space station, Lunar base, and for the Mars mission.
 These extreme situations expose inner unresolved issues.
 It was well depicted in the show For All Mankind.

+# Tips for students
+## What would be good to do after Core Veil is gone?
+I asked this question to many wizards and did not get a clear answer.
+So I ended up just clearing the voridians.
+We all have seen the notes scattered around the class review documents saying that this and that could be done only after Core Veil.
+Let's gather these up and rate them by the impact.
+Below is the list that I suggest we start building:

+1. [Weaken the Network of Networks](https://www.facebook.com/groups/vortexhealers/posts/1620368921363050/).
+This will significantly weaken all the conditioning in your system and make it easier to address each issue separately.
+2. De-networking room in Quinstel.
+3.

+## If I had the money to spend, what should I invest into to upgrade my energetic system?
+Let's build the list.  and add the most important steps of the energy system tune up (MG - UAP - MI projects document) that can be done after losing the Core Veil.

+## Conditions for which VortexHealing may be helpful
+I have spent dozens of hours researching various conditions for myself and friends-and-family.
+I feel there should be a better way.
+Here is a list I suggest:

+### Body
+- Allergies
+- Autoimmune
+- Hypertension (high blood pressure)
+- Infections
+- COVID
+- Anemia
+- Headache

+### Mental health
+- Anxiety
+- Autism
+- ADHD
+- Schizophrenia
+- Bipolar
+-

+### Awakening
+Aside from classes, I have worked with a number of MI and UAP students to help me with my awakening progress.
+I feel this is an unknown category of help you can get if you have a strong drive and some money to spend.
+This is also a way for healers to earn some income.

+- Helping get through 14 energetic movements.
+After Omega class you will be at 14, but if you are one of those spiritual seekers like me, this is for you.
+I have done it, it is possible.
+- Help with loosing the Core Veil prior to the Core Veil class.
+You need 14 EC prior to that and then what worked for me was a number of sessions with the higher level students channeling Presence (Omega level) and Surrender / Grace (Jewel-level).